pranto1209/ECommerceApp/README.md

 # E-Commerce App

-Developed an E-Commerce web application using C# and ASP.NET Core Web API, following Clean Architecture principles.
-Implemented Repository, Unit of Work, and Specification patterns for maintainable and scalable code.
+An E-Commerce web application to browse, search and purchase products.
+The backend was built using C# ASP.NET Web API, following clean architecture principles.
+Implemented repository, unit of work, and specification patterns for maintainable and scalable code.
 Used Entity Framework Core as the ORM for database operations with SQL Server.
-Integrated ASP.NET Identity for secure login, registration, and role-based authorization.
-Key features include product pagination, sorting, searching, and filtering; shopping basket stored in Redis cache; and real-time notifications using SignalR WebSockets.
-Payment processing was handled via Stripe, supporting the latest EU 3D Secure standards.
-The frontend was built with Angular, utilizing reusable components, directives, pipes, services, guards, and reactive forms, along with lazy-loaded routes for performance optimization.
+Integrated ASP.NET Identity for secure login, registration, and role based authorization.
+Key features include product pagination, sorting, searching, and filtering; shopping basket stored in Redis cache; payment processing was handled via Stripe Webhooks; and real-time notifications using SignalR WebSockets.
+The frontend was built with Angular, utilizing reusable components, pipes, services, guards, interceptors, and reactive forms, along with lazy-loaded routes for performance optimization.
 The user interface was styled using Angular Material and Tailwind CSS.

 ## Frontend Project